-The information on governance included here supplements that described in the Trustees' report and in the Statement of Trustees' responsibilities.
+The information on governance included here supplements that described in the Trustees' report and in the Statement of trustees' responsibilities.
 The board of Trustees has formally met 4 times during the year.
-There is usually a 5th meeting which is a Governors strategic meeting but this had to be cancelled this year due to covid.
+Attendance during the year at meetings of the Board of Trustees is detailed in the table below.

 We are confident that effective financial oversight has been maintained via the committee structure and regular financial reporting.
-The Resources Committee met 5 times throughout the year in addition to the Full Board.
+The Resources Committee met 4 times throughout the year in addition to the Full Board.
 The Resources Committee monitors and scrutinises the financial health of the school via the detailed reports presented at each meeting.